 Jennifer Robinson (District A) first visited Cary in 1986 for Cary Band Day as a member of her northern Virginia high school’s marching band.
-Having never forgotten the beautiful and friendly town, Jennifer returned in 1995 with her husband in search of a great community in which to work and raise a family, and it didn’t take long for Jennifer and Paul to regard Cary as “home.”
+Having never forgotten the beautiful and friendly town, Jennifer returned in 1995 in search of a great community in which to work and raise a family, and it didn’t take long for Jennifer to regard Cary as “home.”

-Once the couple moved into the Preston Village neighborhood, Jennifer became involved in local land use matters.
+After moving into Preston Village neighborhood, Jennifer became involved in local land use matters.
 She led grassroots efforts to advocate for the placement and design of Green Hope Elementary, the construction of Louis Stephens Drive, the widening of Davis Drive, and zoning conditions for several rezoning requests.
 Her citizen activism led to her being appointed to the Town’s Growth Management Task Force in 1998, followed soon after by her appointment to the Town Council in 1999.

 Jennifer believes that a leader must have a vision, be collaborative, act as an ambassador for her community, and possess a strong resolve to get things done.
 She places a priority on having forward-thinking planning, a conservative budget, environmental stewardship, and excellent infrastructure, services and amenities.
 And throughout her service to Cary, she has adhered to these tenets in order to maximize her office’s betterment of Cary.